Bilayers and quasi-3D stacks of Jain series fractional quantum Hall states from parton construction: Parton description of the Jain states

 Using the K-matrix notation, we introduce a two-component vector $\Lambda = (\alpha, \beta)^T$, and $s=(1,0)$, and write the above Lagrangian as,

 where,

 This matrix is related to the one in [17] by a similarity transformation, which means that the theory described by our K-matrix is in the same topological class as that in [17].
-In addition, as is well known [19,21], the ground state degeneracy on a torus of a quantum Hall state whose effective theory is described through such a K-matrix is given by $|det(\mathcal{K}_{2/5})|$.
+In addition, the ground state degeneracy on a torus of a quantum Hall state whose effective theory is described through such a K-matrix is given by $|det(\mathcal{K})|$ [18].
+We give a simple derivation of this in the Appendix.
 For the above K-matrix then the ground state degeneracy on torus is $5$, as it should be for the FQH state at $\nu=2/5$.

 Likewise, for the $\nu=2/3$ state,

 where,